Warning: This blog post (learning to dry camp) might make you a better human.

 You should know how long you can go without needing a dump station as well.

-Don't count on your black tank sensors to read true.
+Don't count on your black water tank sensor to read true.
 They are notorious for not working properly.

 Because of struvites.
 Struvites are like a scale.
 They form in all sewers without proper treatment.